-The following financial policies apply when you receive services at any Greater Seacoast Community Health location (Families First Health Center, Goodwin Community Health or Lilac City Pediatrics).
+The following financial policies apply when you receive services at Families First Health Center in Portsmouth or Goodwin Community Health in Somersworth.

 Payment is expected at the time of service.
 We welcome most types of insurance.